File Import

 Data Structures

-is specified, it is assumed that the input file(s) contain Redis data structures serialized as JSON or XML.
+If no Redis command is specified, it is assumed that the input file(s) contain Redis data structures serialized as JSON or XML.
 See the File Export section to learn about the expected format and how to generate such files.

 riotx file-import myfile.json